DeMarkAnalytics/selenium-cucumber-ts/docs/navigation.md

 # Navigation Steps

+## Implemented and tested

-To open/close URL and to navigate between pages use following steps :
+### To open/close URL and to navigate between pages use following steps :

 ```cucumber
  Then I navigate to "*"